 Last year, the Marriott team visited Boston and I enjoyed an evening of traditional Aruban food with their chefs.
 After learning how to make ceviche, they asked if I’d like to have some on the beach!
 How could I say no?
 I’ve never traveled solo before; it honestly never even occurred to me to try!
 But I’ve been trying to push myself out of my comfort zone more this year, so I thought a solo trip might be the perfect way to celebrate turning 32.

 I’m not the best flier, but luckily JetBlue has a direct flight to and from Boston so that makes things easier.
 Boarding the plane, the lead flight attendant greets other fliers by name on the way down.
-Seriously, people who travel to Aruba so often that the flight attendant knows them personally!
+Seriously, there are people who travel to Aruba so often that the flight attendant knows them personally!
 It makes me even more excited to experience this Caribbean island.

 Landing at 1:00 pm means all afternoon to get settled and explore!
 Before leaving, I arranged for a shuttle to and from the airport and opted not to get a rental car.
 Taxis on Aruba have set prices and many of the things I want to see are within walking distance so I felt renting a car wasn’t necessary.